mshroyer/pointfree/README.rst

     >>> add_three(1)(2)(3)
     6

-(Using the ``pointfree`` decorator imbues a superset of the capabilities provided by ``partial``.)

-pointfree's partial application support has some intentional differences from normal Python function application semantics.
-Please refer to the API reference for details.
+The module's partial application support has some subtle intentional differences from normal Python function application rules.
+Please refer to the :ref:`module reference <module_reference>` for details.